People frequently ask me why we bothered building Breeze.

 While on staff our church switched to an alternate church management system - one of the big companies out there that had all the bells and whistles.

-It was fascinating to watch this transition - specifically how must frustration there was over the complexity and intricacies of the product.
+It was fascinating to watch this transition - specifically how much frustration there was over the complexity and intricacies of the product.
 And it planted a thought in mind mind...

 If a church of 80 - 90 staff with all the resources a church could dream of is having this much trouble using church management software, how on earth does the typical 200, 400, or 600 person church ever navigate these waters?